 The sensitivity of particular tissues to radiation

-The presence of genetic abnormalities that impair normal DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more repair
+The presence of genetic abnormalities that impair normal DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more repair

 The person's age at time of exposure

 The person's general state of health prior to the exposure

 A single, rapid dose of radiation to the entire body can be fatal, but the same total dose given over a period of weeks or months may have much less effect.
 The effects of radiation also depend on how much of the body is exposed.
 For example, more than 6 Gy can be fatal when the radiation dose is to the entire body.
 However, when limited to a small area and spread out over a period of weeks or months, as in radiation therapy for cancer, 10 or more times this amount can be given without serious harm.

 Some parts of the body are more sensitive to radiation.
 Organs and tissues in which cells multiply quickly, such as the intestine and bone marrow, are harmed more easily by radiation than those in which cells multiply more slowly, such as muscles and brain cells.
 The thyroid gland is susceptible to cancer after being exposed to radioactive iodine because radioactive iodine concentrates in the thyroid gland.